1. NAME OF ASSOCIATION

 The terms of office for the President, First Vice President, Second Vice President, Secretary and Treasurer shall be for one (1) year, beginning at the close of the Annual Meeting.
 No such officer shall serve in an office for more than two (2) successive terms, except the Treasurer who may serve no more than three (3) terms.

-The terms of office for the eight (8) Directors shall be for two (2) years and no directors shall serve in such of office for more than three (3) successive elected terms.
+The terms of office for the eight (8) Directors shall be for two (2) years and no directors shall serve in such an office for more than three (3) successive elected terms.

 Each year the President shall appoint a Nominating Committee consisting of the four (4) immediate past presidents with the most recent in point of service as chairman, and it shall be the duty of such committee to place in nomination at the Annual Meeting, names of qualified members for election to each of the officer positions and the available director positions.
 No member shall be eligible for election to any officer or director in the Association, who has not been a member in good standing for two (2) years or more preceding the date of election or appointment.
 In determining nominees for directors, the Nominating Committee shall take careful consideration to an even appointment of representation geographically and throughout the various segments of the direct marketing gardening industry.